esper-io/dev-docs/docs/home/console.md

 ### Need Help Choosing?

 If you find choosing between these methods confusing, we have provided an easy way to find the best provisioning method: Fill the form on the right side.
 You’ll need to provide the following information:
-   - **Android version** — Check the android version on your device by navigating to Settings > About >  Android Version.
+   - **Android version** — Check the Android version on your device by navigating to Settings > About >  Android Version.
 Choose the correct version of Android for your device from the dropdown menu.
    - **Esper Enhanced** — Esper Enhanced Android is purpose-built Android OS, optimized for deployment under the Esper system.
 Esper provides Esper Enhanced devices on request from customers.
 Click YES, if your devices are Esper Enhanced.
    - **GMS support** — Click YES, if your Android device supports Google Mobile Services.
 If the Play Store app is included on your device, your device is likely a GMS device.
    - **Camera** —  Choose YES, if your device has a working camera.